Phase-out of fossil fuel vehicles: Methods

 Cities generally use the introduction of low-emission zones (LEZs) or zero-emission zones (ZEZs), sometimes with an accompanying air quality certificate sticker such as Crit'air (France), to restrict the use of fossil-fuelled cars in some or all of its territory.
 These zones are growing in number, size, and strictness.
 Some city bans in countries such as Italy, Germany, and Switzerland are only temporarily activated during particular times of the day, during winter, or when there is a smog alert (for example, in Italy in January 2020); these do not directly contribute to the phase-out of fossil fuel vehicles, but they make owning and using such vehicles less attractive as their utility is restricted and the cost of driving them increases.

 Some countries have given consumers various incentives such as subsidies or tax breaks to stimulate the purchase of electric vehicles, while fossil-fuelled vehicles are taxed increasingly heavily.

 Helped by government incentives, Norway became the first country to have the majority of new vehicles sold in 2021 be electric.
-In January 2022, 88 percent of new vehicles sold in the country were electric, and based upon current trends, they would most likely hit the goal of no new fossil fuel cars being sold by 2025.
+In January 2022, 88 per cent of new vehicles sold in the country were electric.
+However, contrary to many false reports on the matter, a ban on new fossil fuel vehicles sale or registration of new fossil fuel vehicles is not planned.

 Places with planned fossil-fuel vehicle restrictions

 International

-At the 2021 United Nations Climate Change Conference held in Glasgow multiple governments and companies signed a not legally binding declaration to accelerate the transition to 100% zero emission cars and vans (the Glasgow Declaration).
+At the 2021 United Nations Climate Change Conference held in Glasgow multiple governments and companies signed a non-legally-binding declaration to accelerate the transition to 100% zero emission cars and vans (the Glasgow Declaration).
 They wanted all new cars and vans to not emit any greenhouse gas at the tailpipe by 2035 in leading markets and by 2040 globally.
 The United States and China (the biggest car markets) did not sign and neither did Germany (the biggest car market in the EU).
 Also absent from the list of signatories were major car manufacturers Volkswagen, Toyota, Renault-Nissan and Hyundai-Kia.